sgmonda/keepcalm/readme.md

 # Keepcalm Theme for Visual Studio Code

-This is a dark color theme for software development.
+A color theme for software development